‘Outside the Spacecraft’ at the National Air and Space Museum

 Washington, DC 20560

-The exhibition is made possible through the generosity of NASA, National Air and Space Society, OMEGA, and United Technologies Corporation
+The exhibition is made possible through the generosity of NASA, the National Air and Space Society, OMEGA, and the United Technologies Corporation

-top: astronaut Alan Bean’s A7-LB suit used in the 1973 Skylab 3 mission; Image by Mark Avino, Smithsonian Institution; middle: astronaut Mark C. Lee with the Earth as backdrop; image courtesy of NASA; bottom: pilot James B. Irwin loads-up the “Rover” during Apollo 15 mission; image courtesy of NASA
+top: astronaut Alan Bean’s A7-LB suit used in the 1973 Skylab 3 mission; Image by Mark Avino, Smithsonian Institution; middle: astronaut Mark C. Lee with the Earth as a backdrop; image courtesy of NASA; bottom: pilot James B. Irwin loads up the “Rover” during Apollo 15 mission; image courtesy of NASA